 The Kansas eviction process has a few unique features from other states.
-These depend on the type of notice required and the time limits for tenants to vacate, which can extend the time for an eviction to several weeks.
+These include the type of notice required and the time limits for tenants to vacate.
+As seen below, certain things can extend the time for an eviction up to several weeks.

 Use the Button Above or Click here for a Special Offer on these Kansas Eviction Notice Forms

 All Kansas landlords, though, must follow the state landlord tenant laws in expelling a tenant.
 If a landlord fails to follow the Kansas eviction process, his or her eviction case could be dismissed or if the landlord tries some self-eviction measures, a tenant could sue the landlord for damages.

 Self-Eviction Not Allowed

 Attempting to evict a tenant by force, by shutting off utilities, denying the tenant access to the property or by threatening the tenant is illegal.
 Damages include having to pay the tenant 1.5 times the rent or the tenant’s actual damages, whichever is higher, attorney’s fees and possibly punitive damages in especially egregious cases.

 For nonpayment of rent, the Kansas eviction process requires that a 3-day Notice be used.
 The notice should indicate the amount of rent owed.
 It should advise the tenant that the lease will terminate unless the tenant pays the required rent within the 3 days.
 And it should state that legal action will be sought if the tenant remains on the premises after failing to pay the rent.